aruokhai/bitcoin-wasm/README.md

 * **P2P Network Integration:** Node enables peer-to-peer communication with the Bitcoin network, allowing it to send and receive transactions.
 * **Compact Block Filtering:** To optimize performance and reduce data load, Node employs compact block filtering, efficiently filtering incoming blocks for relevant transactions.
-* **Currency Conversion:** Node facilitates the conversion of Bitcoin to and from local currencies, leveraging the TBDEX exchange platform.
+* **Currency Conversion:** Node facilitates the conversion of Bitcoin to and from local currencies, leveraging the tbDEX exchange platform.

 ### Signer